Generic unipotent standard modules

-For simplicity, we will work in the setting of the affine {\it graded Hecke algebra} of \cite{L1}, and real central character (section \ref{sec:1.2}), from which one can recover the representation theory of the affine Hecke algebra (see section 4 in \cite{L6} for example).
-Most of the paper is devoted to recording the relevant geometric results, particularly from \cite{L7}.
+For simplicity, we will work in the setting of the graded affine {Hecke algebra} of \cite{L1}, and real central character (section \ref{sec:1.2}), from which one can recover the representation theory of the affine Hecke algebra (see section 4 in \cite{L6} for example).
+Most of the paper is devoted to recalling the relevant geometric results, particularly from \cite{L7}.
 Once they are in place, the reducibility follows immediately by a simple comparison of dimensions of orbits.
+The essential result that we need is corollary \ref{c:lusztig}.

 The information about reducibility of standard modules played an important role in the determination of the generic Iwahori-spherical unitary dual (equivalently, spherical unitary dual) of split $p$-adic groups of exceptional types in \cite{BC}.
 In fact, this paper is mainly motivated by that work.